 Places to Stay in Maine

-Once you've skied, sledded, skated, fished and celebrated to your heart's content, Maine offers plenty of places with a warm fire and a comfortable bed, from cozy cottage rentals to romantic New England inns and bed and breakfasts.
-Oh, and a bunch of great ski resorts.
+Once you've skied, sledded, skated, fished and celebrated to your heart's content, Maine offers plenty of places with a warm fire and a comfortable bed, from cozy cabin rentals to romantic New England inns and bed and breakfasts.
+Oh, and a bunch of great ski resorts, sporting camps and wilderness lodges.
 Get a good night's sleep.
 You'll want to do it all over again the next day.

 To get started on your Maine winter outdoor adventure, be sure to check out Visit Maine's Outdoor Activities page.